Tutorials¶

 As a sanity check, this demographic model has population sizes of around \(N_e = 10^4\),

-and the mutation rate is \(\mu = 1.29 \times 10^{-8}\)
+and the mutation rate that was used to infer parameters for this model was \(\mu = 2.36 \times 10^{-8}\)

 (shown in the output of stdpopsim

-, or found in python with contig.mutation_rate
+, or found in python with model.mutation_rate

 ),

-so we expect divergence values to be of order of magnitude \(2 N_e \mu = 0.000254\),
+so we expect divergence values to be of order of magnitude \(2 N_e \mu = 0.000472\),

-slightly higher because of population structure.
+but slightly higher because of population structure.

-3. Plotting the divergences¶
+3. Plotting the divergences

 The output lists the divergences of all population pairs that are specified in